 The deadline to submit the 2023 SURE application will be March 3rd at 11:59 p.m.

 How to apply for a SURE Science Scholarship

-- Attend the SURE Science Information Session on February 3, 2020.
-RSVP now.
+- Attend the SURE Science Information Session Monday, January 30 at 4:30 p.m.
+RSVP now!

 - Find a faculty mentor you are interested in working during the summer on a project related to the faculty member's research.